Works in Progress -- Fiction

 Though terrified at first, Jessie is drawn to help him and they fall in love.
 She is torn: wanting to find his people so that he can go to his eternal rest, but knowing that by doing so she will lose him forever.
 However, not finding them will be disastrous, because she fears that Lem will never abandon his quest, and she will never be free of her passion for him to seek a real-world lover.

 Somebody’s Darling is a love story that crosses time periods: present day, and Civil War era – and unites worlds: the ordinary, and the spiritual/supernatural.
 Although it is the first book of a trilogy that combines Civil War history with contemporary issues and elements of the spiritual/supernatural, it is crafted to be a satisfying stand-alone novel.
 The other two books in the series, Soldier's Joy and Bright Canaan, are currently in production.
 Click here to read the opening of Somebody's Darling.

 Invented Lives shows how the intimacy of women’s friendships, often so powerfully sustaining, can turn toxic when the friendship ends.

 Shattered by a failed romance and a lost job, Regina – Reggie – Stallworth, 27, has come home to the Berkshires to heal and discover a new direction for her life.
-She meets Clarissa Dawson, an impressive, thirty-something Englishwoman who works in an animal shelter and helps Reggie find her canine soulmate in Rufus, a gentle, fearful Lab mix.
+She meets Clarissa Dawson, an impressive, thirty-something Englishwoman who works in an animal shelter and helps Reggie find her canine soulmate in the gentle, fearful Rufus.
 The two women become inseparable friends, bound by their shared love of dogs.

 Clarissa is beautiful and bold, and has great talents for communicating with animals and for creating knitted artworks.
 But Reggie soon comes to realize that her friend tells lies, inflating her abilities and achievements, her social status.
 However, Reggie views these fabrications as harmless deceptions intended to bolster a deep insecurity behind her friend’s dazzling façade.